What is product discovery documentation and why does it matter?

 Practice writing your ideas in this format.
 The discipline of completing each element reveals gaps in your thinking and sharpens your concept.

-Every new idea carries uncertainties—technical feasibility, market demand, user behavior, regulatory issues.
-Documenting Big Unknowns forces honest assessment of risks and creates a prioritized list of questions to answer before committing significant resources.
-Ideas with unaddressed unknowns often fail expensively.
+Every new idea carries uncertainties - technical feasibility, market demand, user behavior, regulatory issues.
+In the Innovation Mode methodology, Big Unknowns map to three types: risks (mitigate), uncertainties (experiment), and silent assumptions (surface and test).
+Documenting them creates a prioritized validation agenda before committing significant resources.

 • Makes risks visible - Unknowns you don't acknowledge still affect your project